ryanlayer/samplot/README.md

 **Additional notes.**
 * Variants where fewer than 95% of samples have a call (whether reference or alternate) will be excluded by default.
 This can be altered via the command-line argument `min_call_rate`.
 * If you're primarily interested in rare variants, you can use the `max_hets` filter to remove variants that appear in more than `max_hets` samples.
 * Large variants can now be plotted easily by samplot through use of `samplot.py`'s `zoom` argument.
 However, you can still choose to only plot variants larger than a given size using the `max_mb` argument.
+The `zoom` argument takes an integer parameter and shows only the intervals within +/- that parameter on either side of the breakpoints.
+A dotted line connects the ends of the variant call bar at the top of the window, showing that the region between breakpoint intervals is not shown.

 #### CRAM inputs